veniosg/Dir/README.md

 Dir
 ===========

-A modern Android File Manager.
+A modern Android file manager.
 For more information see http://veniosg.github.io/Dir/.